Best Hiking Boots: Our Top 10 Picks & Reviews

 • QUALITY MATERIALS: Waterproof suede and leather make up the construction of this boot for a protective yet stylish silhouette and build.

-• Immediately comfortable with excellent cushioning.
+• Lightweight and very comfortable with excellent cushioning.

 Sale

-Merrell Men's Moab 3 Mid Hiking Boot, Beluga, 10.5 M
+Merrell Men's Moab 2 Vent Mid Hiking Boot, Black Night, 12 M US

-• Outstanding breathability for hot climates.
+• Excellent ventilation and breathability for hot weather.

-• Not waterproof (as designed).
+• Not waterproof.

 The Ultimate Buyer’s Guide: How to Choose The Right Product for You